 WAITING ROOM 2

 Time is a key concept in philosophy and physics.
-Time permeates the entire universe and concerns everybody without exception; time is a prerequisite for the creation and modification of anything.
-We live in the era of a certain time and analyze its characteristics.
-Even the phrase “contemporary art” has a reference to time, to the actual continuity of a particular conversation.
-But at the same time it can be extremely difficult to reflect.
-Reading this text, we waste time.
-But from the very wording “wasting time” follows that we take time quantitively, but not qualitatively.
+Time permeates the entire universe and concerns everybody without exception.
+We live in the era of a specific time and we can analyze its characteristics.
+Even the phrase “contemporary art” has a reference to time, to current discourse and issues.
+But it can be extremely difficult to reflect on time.
+For example, we waste time reading this text and it means that we perceive time quantitatively, but not qualitatively

 In the “Waiting room” project, I tried to capture time, to model a situation where it will be taken for granted.
-The key to this “pure” perception of time is waiting.
-Waiting time is a blank, intermediate time and due to its emptiness, it is felt by itself.
-Waiting is at the same time a stressful factor that I want to get rid of, but also the opportunity to be alone with yourself, the opportunity to take a break, in this key I see the positive role of expectations.
+Waiting is the key to this pure perception of time.
+Process of waiting is a blank, interim time and due to its emptiness, it can be felt by itself.
+At the same time, waiting is a stressful factor that we want to get rid of and the opportunity to be on your own, to take a break.
+I think it is the positive effect of waiting.